Missing information?

 More information

-T/Sgt Milton C. Spangenberg attended high school for 2 years and was a fireman.
-He enlisted in Wilkes Barre, Pennsylvania on 29 August 1942.
+T/Sgt Milton C. Spangenberg was a fireman.
+He enlisted in Wilkes-Barre, Pennsylvania on 29 August 1942.

 Before reaching the target, this B-17 was already hit by a German fighter.
-The damage caused they were lagging behing the formation, making them easy prey to enemy fighters.
+The damage caused them to lag behind the formation, making them easy prey for enemy fighters.
 Despite this, they managed to reach the target and drop their bombs.

 On their way back, they were under constant attack.
-Over Friesland, at a height of 6 kilometers, the pilot, Robert E. Beatty gave the order to bail out.
+Over Friesland, at a height of 6 kilometers, the pilot, Robert E. Beatty, gave the order to bail out.
 Milton Spangenberg was sent to the back of the plane to warn crew members.
-On the way, crossing the narrow catwalk, for some reason he fell out the open bomb bay doors.
-Therefore the crew in the back of the plane didn't receive the order.
+On the way, crossing the narrow catwalk, for some reason, he fell out of the open bomb bay doors.
+Therefore, the crew in the back of the plane didn't receive the order.

-Amongst de wreckage and scattered parts were the bodies of five crew members found.
-Three of them were killed and two of them were still alive.
+Amongst the wreckage and scattered parts were found the bodies of five crew members.
+Three of them were killed, and two of them were still alive.

 Source of information: Raf Dyckmans, Harry Feenstra, www.abmc.gov, www.wwiimemorial.com, www.archives.gov, www.8thafhs.com, www.fold3.com - MACR, www.ancestry.com - 1930 Census / Veteran Compensation Application File, https://storymaps.arcgis.com/stories/5b6312c552c2441d902fdd9ab6d8d903